srid/srid/content/Projects/Ema/Composability and generic routes in Ema 0.8.md

 deriveIsRoute ''Route [t|[]|]
 ```

-TH function `deriveIsRoute` will create the `IsRoute` instance for `Route`, which in turn provides a `routePrism` method that returns, effectively, an `optics-core` `Prism'` type--specifically, `Prism' FilePath Route`.
-This prism can be used to both encode and decode routes.
+TH function `deriveIsRoute` will create the `IsRoute` instance for `Route`, which in turn provides a `routePrism` method that returns, effectively, an [`optics-core` `Prism'` type](https://hackage.haskell.org/package/optics-core-0.4.1/docs/Optics-Prism.html#t:Prism-39-)--specifically, `Prism' FilePath Route`.
+This prism can be used to both encode and decode routes to and from the associated file paths.

 ### `DerivingVia`

-TemplateHaskell is not strictly required, as you can alternatively use `DerivingVia`, though it is a bit more verbose:
+TemplateHaskell is not strictly required, as you can alternatively use `DerivingVia` (via `GenericRoute`), though it is a bit more verbose:

 ```haskell
 import Generic.SOP qualified as SOP